-The Tugela Falls are located in South Africa and are considered to be the second-highest waterfalls in the world, behind the Angel Falls in Venezuela, even though some sources claim they are actually the highest in the world.
+Tugela Falls is located in South Africa and is considered to be the second-highest waterfalls in the world, behind the Angel Falls in Venezuela, even though some sources claim they are actually the highest in the world.

 The waterfalls consist of 5 distinct separate drops and have a combined height of 3,110 feet (948 meters) with the longest drop being 1,348 feet (411 meters).

 They can be found at the Royal Natal National Park in KwaZulu-Natal Province of South Africa and look absolutely astounding.

 Snoqualmie Falls is one of the most popular tourist attractions in the State of Washington in the utmost northwestern corner of the United States.
 It’s visited by over 1.5 million people every year.